Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 with $p(1)=p_0$.
 Since $m_1=1$ and $m_L=N$, with all other values in between, in the replica limit $N\to 0$ one has $u\in [0,1]$, see Fig.~\ref{fig:duality}(f).
 Note, that due to the limit $N\to 0$ smaller values of $u$ correspond to terms farther from the diagonal of $P$.
 Thus, inverting \eqref{eq:ParisiFun}, $(dp(u)/du)^{-1}$ gives the probability of finding the value $p$ in the Parisi matrix.
 Again, if $P$ is interpreted as a correlation function, this determines the probability distribution of correlations between different realizations.

 We define an ultrametric space as a metric space $M$ in which the triangle inequality is replaced by the strong triangle inequality

 This implies that there are no points between $a$ and $b$, meaning that all points closer to $a$ than $b$ are at least a distance $d_{ab}$ from $b$.
 The space $M$ thus appears fractured into a hierarchy of clusters, such that on each level every point is a member of only one cluster \cite{SpinGlassBook1987}.
-If the $p_i$ are a decreasing sequence, replica space with the Parisi matrix $P$ as a measure of the inverse distance is ultrametric, meaning $P$ satisfies \eqref{eq:ultrametricity} with $d_{ab}=1/P_{ab}$.
+If the $p_i$ are a decreasing sequence, replica space with the Parisi matrix $P$ as a measure of the inverse distance is ultrametric, meaning $P$ satisfies \eqref{eq:ultrametricity} with an appropriate choice for the dependence $d(P)$.
+One may choose for example $d_{ab}=1/P_{ab}$ or $d_{ab}=p_0-P_{ab}$.
 The hierarchical structure and the ultrametric condition can then both be read off in Fig.~\ref{fig:duality}(g).

 With these definitions, it immediately follows that the Hadamard (or component-wise) product of two Parisi matrices $A$ and $B$ is again a Parisi matrix $C$ with

 Following some algebra (for a detailed derivation, see for example \cite{Arefeva2019}), one finds that the same is true for matrix multiplication, for which one finds in the limit $N \to 0$